Pelodes

 In Plutarch's context, Epitherses was sailing up the western coast of Greece, presumably intending to cross to Italy once he reached Corfu, following a standard Roman sea-route between Italy and Greece.
 The ship had already drifted from the Echinades (near Ithaca) up to Paxi.
 Strabo (7.7.5) mentions "the mouth of the so-called Pelodes Limen (Πηλώδης λιμήν) as the location of Buthrotum (modern Butrint in southern Albania, opposite the northern end of Corfu.

+Pelodes Limen is generally agreed to be either the Channel of Vivari, or the Butrint lagoon.
+Indeed, the marshy landscape around Butrint would have been known to merchants and travellers for centuries.
+Epirus has high rainfall, and the river system from the mountains across the Vrina Plain would have brought down soil, leaving great muddy fans exuding from the mouth of the Vivari Channel into the Straits of Corfu.